Time-out, also called social exclusion, is a discipline strategy that involves isolating children as punishment for inappropriate behavior.

 - Talk about what happened to cause the inappropriate behavior.

 - Help the child brainstorm what they could do differently next time.

 Slow down and connect

 Time-in provides an opportunity for a child to slow down and connect with you.
 Time-in respects a child’s need to build their relationship with you.

-Young children often feel big, intense, even scary emotions.
-They need guidance to help them learn to manage their big feelings.
+Young children often feel big, intense, even scary emotions that they cannot handle on their own.
+As a result, they need guidance to help them learn to manage their big feelings.
 They need your help to pause and reflect on their behavior.

-By brainstorming solutions with children you can provide them with the tools to solve issues on their own in the future.
-Time-out may seem like a quick solution, but it does not produce long-term results.
+By brainstorming solutions with a child you can provide the child with the tools to solve issues on their own in the future.

-Giving children the opportunity to express their point of view and explain how they feel makes them feel respected.
+Giving children the opportunity to express their point of view and explain how they feel can help them feel respected.
 Learn more about respectful ways to handle children’s challenging behaviors by checking out our course, Challenging Behavior: Positive Guidance in Child Care.

 Care Courses Support